jdeath/CheckRoyalCaribbeanPrice/README.md

 1. Only checks adult prices, if only have child prices in an order it may not work.
 I don't have kids, so can not check.
 1. It should handle orders made by other people in your party (works in my partner's account for what I booked)
 1. May not handle all orders correctly.
-1. Prices of internet and beverage are per day, this code divides by the length of your cruise.
+1. Prices of internet and beverage packages are per day, this code divides by the length of your cruise.
 If you buy a partial package, this logic may not work correctly.
 1. If other prices are per day, it will not work.
 Let me know if other daily purchases are not calculating correctly.
 1. Please double check that the price is lower before you rebook!
 I am not responsible if you book at a higher price!